justanr/flask-allows/docs/helpers.rst

 - ``on_fail`` callback
 - An exception type or instance with ``throws``
-- A specific identity to check against
+- A specific identity to check against with ``identity``

 .. note::

-    Constructing a ``Permission`` object requires an application context as it gathers defaults from the configured Allows extension at construction time.
+    Using ``Permission`` as a boolean or as a context manager requires an active application context.

 Once configured, the Permission object can be used as if it were a boolean::